CUBRID/cubrid-manual/en/sql/schema/synonym_stmt.rst

 1. Private synonym
 ------------------

-In the example below, user u1 and user u2 have created a synonym with the same name, but use different target objects.
+In the example below, user u1 and user u2 have created a synonym with the same name but use different target objects.

 .. code-block:: sql